TABBots/Permachive/README.md

 Then in the developer portal, request elevated access - this should be approved almost immediately.

 # Article Archiver
-For Article, you need a NewsAPI API key - which you can get at https://newsapi.org.
+For the Article Archiver, you need a NewsAPI API key - which you can get at https://newsapi.org.
 Add this to your `wallet.json` (or example.wallet.json - rename to wallet.json)
 (it can be run without as an external import - just don't invoke `updateNewsApi`).